 He said of the game: "Makruk Thai is more strategic than International Chess.
 You have to plan your operations with total care since Makruk Thai can be compared to an anticipated endgame of International Chess".

-You can play this is popular game online.
-Whether you need a bit of practice before taking other people or you're ready to dive into combat your needs are catered for.
+You can play this popular game online.
+Whether you need a bit of practice before taking on other people, or you're ready to dive straight into combat, your needs are catered for.

 Makruk or Thai Chess is deeply woven into Thai conciousness.
 It is a national treasure.
 It has been part of the country's heritage for so long that the people could not possibly imagine Thailand without it.
 Everywhere you go in Thailand you will see people, young and old, playing this game everywhere, in parks, cafes, sidewalks and markets.
 There must be a wealth of great stories and tales from Makruk history dating back through the centuries.
 Do you have an amazing tale from Makruk's rich history?